BenTade/beta_tender/README.md

 4. **View Dateline Details**:
    - Click "View Tenders" to see all tenders for a specific dateline
     - View comprehensive information for each tender:
        - Title and link to full tender
        - Author who created the tender
        - Created date and time
        - Last updated date and time
        - Moderation state (Needs Review, In Review, Reviewed)
-     - Assigned proofreader
        - Share/sync status

-### Image Processing Workflow
+### Source Upload & Batch Processing

-1. **Arrange Images**:
-   - Access the image arrangement page for unprocessed images
-   - Use drag-and-drop to group related images
-   - Indent images under a parent to create multi-image tenders
+1. **Upload Source Media**:
+   - Navigate to **Content > Tender > Upload Source**
+   - Upload images or PDFs, tagging each upload with its source and publish date
+   - Files are saved as media entities for later processing

 2. **Process with OCR**:
-   - Select parent images (tender groups) using checkboxes
-   - Click "Process OCR and Create Tenders"
+   - Visit **Content > Tender > Process Tender Batch**
+   - Select the media groups you want to process
-   - The batch process will extract text and create tender nodes
+   - Run the batch to extract text and create draft tender nodes

 ### Proofreading Workflow